mlr-org/mlr3keras/README.md

 While (1.) and (2.) are one-time setup steps, (3.) now has to be called everytime mlr3keras is loaded.

 > *Note from the author:*
 > The workflow described below is something that works for me personally, as I have to switch between versions and projects often.
 > It is described for the user, as I personally find it useful.
 It assumes, the R packages `keras`, `tensorflow` and `reticulate` are installed.
 > In order to load mlr3keras I now have to execute an additional one additional line (see 3.), but version management is heavily simplified.
+> Note, that this seems to work on Linux but has not been extensively tested on other systems.

-1. Install Miniconda
+1. Install Miniconda (if not already installed)

 ```r
 # Execute and restart R afterwards